 Prepare yourself, and help prepare your students.
 Have handy phrases you are comfortable saying.
 Promise yourself that you’ll speak up in these moments, then follow through.

 Don’t just be reactive.
 Take proactive steps to help create the school climate you seek.

 There is no need to apologize for speaking up.
 Don’t let naysayers silence you.
-You recognize bias, and you seek to eradicate it.
+You recognize bigotry, and you seek to eradicate it.
 This is important work, and you must dedicate yourself to it.

 This guidebook is designed for individuals, but know that you are not alone.
 Even in the most oppressive school environments, allies are waiting for you somewhere in the building.
 Maybe they are students, other teachers or counselors.
 Maybe they tried to speak up once, weeks or months or years ago, but felt too alone to bring change.
 Seek them out.
 Band together.
 Create a campaign focused on the most prominent problem at your school, and put it into place, using resources included in the appendices of this guidebook.
 There is power in numbers.

 The campaign against bigotry involves all of us.
 Each of our voices matters, and each is vital to creating inclusive, socially just schools—schools that not only embrace the great diversity of our nation, but also seek to ensure all of our students are seen, heard and valued.

 So speak up.
 Don’t let hate have the last word.